LiterallyTheOne/atmega32_lab/docs/session_2.md

 ## Create a new CodeVisionAVR project

-We should make a new CodeVisionAVR project with `ATmega32` selected as the cip.
+We should make a new CodeVisionAVR project with `ATmega32` selected as the chip.
 Then we remove all the comments and all the initialization, because we want to make an initialization of our own.